-There are two vegetable gardens at the nature centre: a home garden maintained by the gardeners from the "Activités-nature" programme and a school garden maintained by pupils from Luxembourg City.
+There are two vegetable gardens at the nature centre: a home garden maintained by the gardeners from the Activités-nature unit and a school garden maintained by pupils from Luxembourg City.

-From sowing the seeds to the finished meal, the children experience first-hand the various stages of growing fruits and vegetables in the spring and summer: working the soil, sowing, planting, watering, weeding, harvesting.
+From spring to summer, the children experience first-hand the various stages of growing fruits and vegetables: working the soil, sowing, planting, watering, weeding, harvesting.
 In autumn, they get to cook and eat a healthy meal made from "their own" fruits, vegetables and potatoes.

-At the Bongert "Altenhoven" (near Bettembourg), the children also get to learn about different fruit trees and the orchard with all its inhabitants.
-Here, the children get to do things like make apple juice from the apples they pick.
+At the Bongert "Altenhoven" (near Bettembourg), the children learn about different fruit trees and the orchard with all its inhabitants.
+Here, the children get to make apple juice from the apples they pick.

 Raise environmental awareness

-In keeping with our commitment to education for sustainable development, the nature centre also organises activities that address the environmental challenges facing our Earth.
+In keeping with its commitment to education for sustainable development, the Activités-nature unit also organises activities that address the environmental challenges facing our Earth.

 As they learn about and experience different technical aspects (energy, drinking water, waste and resource management), the children are encouraged to think about our lifestyle and its impacts on our planet.